Tomato Basil Tart

 Preheat oven to 425.
 Since I didn't, or was too lazy, find bread stick dough I used pied crust.
 Cover the pie crust with heavy duty foil.
 If you have regular foil, cover the pie crust and put some dried beans on top so that it keeps the foil down.
 Bake at 425 for 15 minutes.
 Remove foil.
 Return to oven and bake an additional 5 minutes at 350 degrees.

 Cut the tomatoes into 1/4" slices.
 I didn't find plum tomatoes so again, I substituted.
 Salt tomato slices on one side.
 Put several paper towels down on a plate, and place tomato slices salt side down.
 Cover with additional paper towel(s).
+Let stand for 10 minutes.
+Press down on towel to absorb any additional moisture.

 Place basil, cheeses, pepper and egg whites in a food processor (or a good blender).
 Process until smooth.
 Spread cheese mixture over crust, or in my case, pour into pie crust.
 Arrange tomato slices over the cheese mixture.
 Brush tomatoes with olive oil.